 IMPORTANT: "Piggybacking" of lures, placing lures for two or more target species in a trap, should never be done unless otherwise noted in this table.
-Effects of lures on non-target species cannot be predicted based solely on pheromone chemistry, taxonomic relationship, etc. Because of that, lures should never be combined in individual traps unless PPQ has specific data indicating that the trap will remain a functional detection tool for both species
+Effects of lures on non-target species cannot be predicted based solely on pheromone chemistry, taxonomic relationship, etc. Because of that, lures should never be combined in individual traps unless PPQ has specific data indicating that the trap will remain a functional detection tool for both species.
+"Trap Abbreviation" and "Lure Abbreviation" refer to abbreviations used in the PPQ Survey Supply Database.

-Trap spacing

-When trapping for more than one species of moth, separate traps for different moth species by at least 20 meters.
+Trap spacing: When trapping for more than one species of moth, separate traps for different moth species by at least 20 meters.
 When trapping for EWB/BB, separate traps with different lure combinations by at least 30 meters.